learn-co-curriculum/hs-intro-web-design-teachers-guide-css-selectors/README.md

 + Uses “last man” rule.
 When conflicts with equal authority arise, CSS will listen to the last style it was told to apply.
 + Now you know everything about CSS! *Go practice with the Graffiti lab and try using your new skills on your personal page.*

-<a href='https://learn.co/lessons/hs-intro-web-design-teachers-guide-css-selectors' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-teachers-guide-css-selectors' title='SWABATs'>SWABATs</a> on Learn.co and start learning to code for free.</p>